cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_info.md

 "charges" : 4,              // Number of uses when spawned
 "stack_size" : 8,           // (Optional) How many uses are in the above-defined volume.
-If omitted, is the same as 'charges' "fun" : 50                  // Morale effects when used "freezing_point": 32,       // (Optional) Temperature in F at which item freezes, default is water (32F/0C) "cooks_like": "meat_cooked" // (Optional) If the item is used in a recipe, replaces it with its cooks_like "parasites": 10,            // (Optional) Probability of becoming parasitised when eating "contamination": [ { "disease": "bad_food", "probability": 5 } ],         // (Optional) List of diseases carried by this comestible and their associated probability.
+If omitted, is the same as 'charges' "fun" : 50                  // Morale effects when used "cooks_like": "meat_cooked" // (Optional) If the item is used in a recipe, replaces it with its cooks_like "parasites": 10,            // (Optional) Probability of becoming parasitised when eating "contamination": [ { "disease": "bad_food", "probability": 5 } ],         // (Optional) List of diseases carried by this comestible and their associated probability.
 Values must be in the [0, 100] range.